MicrosoftDocs/sql-docs/docs/sql-server/synapse-link/synapse-link-sql-server-change-feed-manage.md

 [!INCLUDE [sqlserver2022-asdb](../../includes/applies-to-version/sqlserver2022-asdb.md)]

-This article provides deatils on managing Azure Synapse Link for SQL Server with T-SQL.
+This article provides details on managing Azure Synapse Link for SQL Server with T-SQL.

 - [What is Synapse Link for SQL?](/azure/synapse-analytics/synapse-link/sql-synapse-link-overview)
 - For more information, see [Synapse Link for SQL Server](/azure/synapse-analytics/synapse-link/sql-server-2022-synapse-link).